 We give you the low down on what watch parties are and how you and your family can use them during your downtime.

-Get tips on how to make use of the most popular video chat platforms to do group chats with family and friends and stay connected during UK lockdown.
+Get tips on how to make use of the most popular video chat platforms to do group chats with family and friends and stay connected during lockdown.

 Mum Keri-Anne shares her family’s personal experience of working from home while looking after children.